AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/actions-overview.md

 <InlineAlert variant="info" slots="text"/>

-The responses for each action are configured for the [Commerce webhook module](https://developer.adobe.com/commerce/extensibility/webhooks/).
-To customize the responses for other implementations, modify the `response.js` file.
+The synchronous webhook responses for each action are configured for the [Commerce webhook module](https://developer.adobe.com/commerce/extensibility/webhooks/).
+To customize the responses for other implementations, modify the `responses.js` file.

 ## `consumer` action